unixpickle/dropsite/README.md

 # Abstract

 For spies, a "drop site" is a place where a package can be left for another spy to pick up.
-In a similar sense, a digital drop site is a location on the web where a piece of information can be left, only to be retrieved by another client later on.
+In a similar sense, a digital drop site is a location on the web where a piece of information can be left, only to be retrieved later on.
 The **dropsite** package provides a mechanism through which network connections can be proxied through online drop sites.

 # Overview & Terminology